hansbrenna/my_publications/README.md

 # my_publications

-Just an online list of my publications in a place where it is easy to link to.
+Just an online list of my publications etc. in a place where it is easy to link to.